omarmorad/git_Lab02/README.md

 # lab02

 ## How to Remove Branches
-Locally: Use  to delete a branch locally.
-Remotely: Use  to delete a branch remotely.

-## How to Remove Branches

 Locally:  `git branch -d branch-name` to delete a branch locally.
 Remotely: `git push origin --delete branch-name` to delete a branch remotely.